 Can Alexa control TV playback?

-If you’re watching a series on a streaming platform, you may be able to skip entire shows by saying “Alexa, play the next episode.”
-Unfortunately, you can’t pick out a specific episode by name or ask Alexa to play the previous instalment, but it’s still some decent functionality.
+If you’re watching a series on a streaming platform, you may be able to skip entire shows by saying, “Alexa, play the next episode.”
+Unfortunately, you can’t pick out a specific episode by name or ask Alexa to play the previous installment, but it’s still some decent functionality.